mrverde/tfm_uoc_boe_frontend/README.md

 ## How to use the boilerplate

-At first, download the bundle and install the packages with
+At first, download the bundle and install the packages with the command:

 ### Install dependencies
 ```{bash}